newAM/awry/src/awry.md

 We are not RTOS, yet.

-There are only a handful of RTOS' written in rust, and only one of them compiles on stable.
+There are only a handful of RTOSs written in rust, and only one of them compiles on stable.

-The future is bright for RTOS' in rust, the language has many features that benefit RTOS development:
+The future is bright for RTOSs in rust, the language has many features that benefit RTOS development:
 * Procedural macros allow [RTIC] to guarantee deadlock-free execution at compile time.